Danatts/Portfolio/README.md

-# Portfolio
+# My Portfolio

 ## Description

 Welcome!
-This is my personal portfolio repository.
+This is the repository of my portfolio as a developer.
+Take a look :wink:

 ## Project Tech Stack